PagalBilla0701/Leaning/README.md

     // Getters and setters
 }
-8. Test the Application
-Ensure that the application works as expected by running it and checking the database for the loaded data.

-Final Code Structure
+Final Project Structure
-The final project structure should look like this:
+Ensure your project structure looks like this:

 lua
 Copy code